 If a young person is arrested for drugs offences a long way from home in an area where they have no local connections and no obvious means of getting home, this should trigger questions about their welfare and they should potentially be considered as victims of child criminal exploitation and trafficking rather than as an offender.
 Agencies also need to be proactive and make contact with statutory services in the young person's home area to share information.

-Where there are concerns that children are victims of child criminal exploitation they should be referred to the National Referral Mechanism (see Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure).
+Where there are concerns that children are victims of child criminal exploitation they should be referred to the National Referral Mechanism.
+See: Criminal Exploitation of Children and Vulnerable Adults: County Lines (The Home Office).
+Updated 7 February 2020.

 Reasons given by young people for joining gangs include: